Minister Ng highlights Budget 2021 investments in small businesses and entrepreneurs

 SOURCE Innovation, Science and Economic Development Canada

-For further information: Youmy Han, Press Secretary, Office of the Minister of Small Business, Export Promotion and International Trade, 343-551-0246, [email protected]; Media Relations, Innovation, Science and Economic Development Canada, [email protected]
+For further information: Contacts: Youmy Han, Press Secretary, Office of the Minister of Small Business, Export Promotion and International Trade, 343-551-0246, [email protected] ; Media Relations, Innovation, Science and Economic Development Canada, [email protected]

 Share this article